Invasive species in Nova Scotia

 Garlic Mustard (Alliaria petiolata)

-Dog Strangling Vine (Cynanchum rossicum & louiseae) is cited under under “Species Plaguing Other Parts of North America.
+Dog Strangling Vine (Cynanchum rossicum & louiseae) was cited under under “Species Plaguing Other Parts of North America, now confirmed to be present in NS (above).